 35.3.12.2 Group addressed frame delivery

-TGbe editor: Please modify the subclause as follows

-Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).
+TGbe editor: Please modify the subclause as follows (CID #4074 4075 4279 5943 5992 6306 6307 6609 6610 6611 6612 6635 7885 8043)Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).

 An AP MLD that broadcasts the group addressed MPDU received from an associated non-AP MLD shall set the SA field of the broadcast group addressed MPDU to the MLD MAC address of the non-AP MLD.
 Each AP affiliated with an AP MLD shall schedule: